princessofpillows/BDD_Driving_Model_refactored/README.md

 #### Dataset

-The dataset can be found [here](https://drive.google.com/drive/folders/1z6hjT9JMrC2w30jyyxAbpbLgFEKpnsw2?usp=sharing)
+The dataset can be found [here](https://drive.google.com/drive/folders/1z6hjT9JMrC2w30jyyxAbpbLgFEKpnsw2?usp=sharing) and is property of Berkely Deep Drive